smtteam128/2025-SMT-Data-Challenge/README.md

+# Being Kelly Leak - A Statistical Analysis of Outfielder Intent in Professional Baseball
-# README - Team 128 - 2025 SMT Data Challenge
+### Team 128 - 2025 SMT Data Challenge Submission

 This ReadMe will guide you through our code, the order to run everything, and what each script entails.